Choco-milk-for-u/SaveIt/README.md

   * It is a buffer / binary data or an object that is supported one of frameworks. (if it is raw binary data, options is needed)
 * filePath
   * not reqired
+  * it will pass the string to path.resolve() so if you will path "/a", then it will probably create find or create folder in C:\a
   * String that pointed where you want to save the file (will create that path if path does not exist).
 * options
   * not reqired